Come Rain or Shine

 Illustration depicting various types of weather conditions and practicing idioms and vocabulary related to this topic in an English lesson.

 It’s raining cats and dogs!
-In this lesson, students will learn about various types of weather conditions.
-This lesson features audio of a weathercaster reporting on weekly weather and includes plenty of engaging discussion activities and worksheets.
-Students review and practice vocabulary relating to this topic.
-Also, students talk about popular activities to do in different types of weather and learn common idioms associated with climate and weather.
+In this lesson, students will explore various types of weather conditions.
+The lesson features audio of a weathercaster reporting the weekly forecast and includes plenty of engaging discussion activities and worksheets.
+Students will review and practice vocabulary related to weather.
+Additionally, students will discuss popular activities for different types of weather and learn common idioms associated with climate and weather, ensuring a dynamic and interactive learning experience.

 Lesson Objectives